 My research is in the area of molecular spectroscopy.
 I study the spectra and energy levels of free radicals in the gas phase.
 Free radicals are highly reactive chemical species that contain one or more unpaired electrons.
 Such molecules have a nonzero electron spin, which interacts in interesting ways with the electrons' orbital angular momenta and any nuclear spins that are present.
 When I first arrived at Macalester, I studied the rotational spectra of molecules using radiation in the microwave and far-infrared (THz) regions.
-Since 2003, with the acquisition of our continuous-wave ring laser, we have turned out attention to the electronic spectra of diatomic free radicals that contain a transition metal atom.
+Since 2003, with the acquisition of our continuous-wave ring laser, we have turned our attention to the electronic spectra of diatomic free radicals that contain a transition metal atom.
 These molecules are of interest in other fields as well, such as astronomy, catalysis and computational chemistry.
-In the sections below I outline current and past projects we have undertaken.
+In the sections below I outline some current and past projects we have undertaken in our research group.

 Current projects in our laboratory